geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The fierce attack of his unconquer'd hand !

-The knight invokes celestial aid in vain ;
+The knight invokes celestial aid in vain;

 His weary arms the faulchion scarce sustain;